oddbird/blend/README.md

 - `lch.in-gamut()` returns either the converted channels or `null` for out-of-gamut colors
 - `lch.gamut-correct()` uses chroma-reduction to get a color in-gamut
-- `lch.color()` takes LCH input and returns a Sass color based on the chosen form of gamut-correction
+- `lch.value()` takes LCH input and returns a Sass color based on the chosen form of gamut-correction, or a css-output string in the format `rgb(r% g% b% / a%)`

 ## Development & Testing